Last updated on September 21st, 2023 at 12:38 pm

 Let’s dive deep into why bees swarm, including everything you need to know about honey bee swarms, one of nature’s most fascinating reproductive processes.

-No, it’s only the honey bee (apis mellifera) that swarms to find a suitable home.
+No, it’s only the honey bee (apis mellifera) that swarms to find a new home.

-Bumblebees, carpenter and mining bees live in much smaller concentrations and have different ways of finding a new place to live and raise young.
+Bumblebees, carpenter and mining bees live in much smaller concentrations and don’t need to swarm to find a new place to live or raise their young.

 Overpopulation

-An ample old tree hollow can quickly become too small for an ever-growing colony of honeybees.
+An ample old tree hollow can quickly get too small for a growing colony of bees.
+When conditions start to get cramped, the bees inside initiate swarming.

-If left unchecked, this could pose serious risks to the existing nest, with a higher likelihood of infection and disease due to the cramped conditions.
+If left unchecked, this could pose severe risks to the whole bee population, with a higher likelihood of infection and disease due to the packed conditions.

 Other factors

-Sometimes hives will fall prey to disease, parasites or a lack of food and water, which can cause bees to swarm.
+Sometimes, colonies will fall prey to disease, parasites or a lack of food and water, which can cause bees to up and swarm.

-The use of pesticides in the local area can also cause hive swarms in an effort to escape the pesticide’s poisonous effects on living organisms.
+Pesticides in the local area can also cause swarms to escape the pesticide’s poisonous effects.

-All the bees capable of taking flight will abscond in one large swarm, hoping to find a suitable location for a new hive.
+All the bees capable of taking flight will abscond in one large swarm, hoping to find somewhere far enough away from the toxic effects of the pesticide.

 Reproduction

-Honeybees vary considerably in their temperaments and in their swarming habits.
+Honey bees vary considerably in their temperaments and their swarming habits.

 However, all honeybee colonies act on a level higher than the individual bee.
-This ‘hive mind’ of sorts will be motivated to reproduce and continue the species’ survival.
+This ‘hive mind’ will be motivated to reproduce and continue the species’ survival.

-One of their strategies to increase the species population is to send out an expeditionary force to try and start a new colony elsewhere.
+One of their strategies to increase the species’ populations is to send out an expeditionary force of scout bees to try and start a new colony elsewhere.

-This will allow two queens in separate hives to continue producing a brood.
-Effectively doubling the rate of reproduction.
+This will allow two queens in separate hives to continue producing a brood, effectively doubling the reproduction rate.

-Due to their size, queen bees are not the best flyers and require rests along the way, any excess weight that can be shed before the flight will make the swarm’s journey safer and shorter.
+Due to their size, queen bees are not the best flyers and require rest.
+Any excess weight shed before the flight will make the swarm’s journey safer and shorter.

-Unlike the much heavier queen bee, the bees who are departing with her will gorge on honey.
+Unlike the much heavier queen bee, the bees departing with her will gorge on honey.
+This helps them store energy for the flight ahead and produce more wax.

-Using glands in their abdomen, honeybees can produce wax which oozes from their pores and forms flakes.
+Using glands in their abdomen, they produce wax that oozes from their pores and forms flakes.

 *Interesting fact – Most queens must fly over 250m to find a new location for the hive.

-Workers will regularly construct new queen cells within the hive to harbour royal larvae ready to supersede the old queen after she leaves.
+Workers build new queen cups (cells) in the hive to harbour royal larvae ready to supersede the old queen after she leaves.

 When the first queen hatches, she will ensure she is the only surviving successor by killing any developing rivals.

-This process is aided by the young workers who remove the wax capping to allow the queen to secure her reign.
+This process is helped by workers who remove the wax capping on other cells to allow her to dispatch her unhatched sisters.

 The heart of the swarm

-Once all preparation is complete, the honeybee queen will leave somewhere between a third and half the hive, taking to the skies for a new home.
+Once all preparation is complete, the queen will leave with somewhere between a third and half of the colony’s total population, taking to the skies for a new home.

-At first, the swarm will complete a small journey.
-Sometimes, this may be a trip to a neighbouring tree branch well within sight of the existing hive or nest.
+At first, the swarm will complete a small flight.
+Sometimes, this may be a trip to a neighbouring tree branch well within sight of the existing nest.

-From this position, scout bees will be deployed to search out potential sites for the new hive.
-The location must be sheltered from the elements but will still require some sunlight for warmth.
+From this position, scout bees are deployed to search for potential new nest sites.
+The location must be sheltered from the elements but requires sunlight for warmth.

-It will require a small protected entrance and no other unwanted inhabitants within.
+It needs a small protected entrance and no other unwanted inhabitants within.

 When these criteria are met or partially met, the scout bee will return to the swarm to report her findings.